cyclosproject/ng-swagger-gen/README.md

   section, will generate a corresponding `<model>.example.ts` file, exporting a function called `get<Model>Example()`, which will return the data present in the example section.
+- `camelCase`: Generates service methods in camelCase instead of PascalCase.

 ### Configuration file example
 The following is an example of a configuration file which will choose a few